supervisely-ecosystem/import-volumes-from-cloud-storage/README.md

 Files in `DICOM` format will be automatically converted to `NRRD` format during import.
 App is compatible with `.DCM` and `.NRRD` formats, dicom files without `.dcm` extension are also compatible.

-⚠️ Notice: for any of these import types app downloads video to its temp directory, processes it and extracts some technical information like timestamp-frame index mapping, number of streams, resolution and so on.
-Once the video is processed, it will be removed from temp directory.
-This is the one time procedure.

 # How To Use

 0. Ask your instance administrator to add cloud credentials to instance settings.
 It can be done both in .env